Wu-Hsuan/Juegos-Cognitivos-2/README.md

 # Juegos-Cognitivos-2
-Final Project of Computational Thinking for Engineering
+Final Project of Computational Thinking for Engineering in TEC de Monterrey